Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 @image html /user_guides/modeling_data/images/modeling_data_image007.png "Four Orientations"
 @image latex /user_guides/modeling_data/images/modeling_data_image007.png "Four Orientations"

 The notion of orientation is a very general one, and it can be used in any context where regions or boundaries appear.
 Thus, for example, when describing the intersection of an edge and a contour it is possible to describe not only the vertex of intersection but also how the edge crosses the contour considering it as a boundary.
-The edge would therefore be divided into two regions - exterior and interior - with the intersection vertex as the boundary.
+The edge would therefore be divided into two regions: exterior and interior and the intersection vertex would be the boundary.
 Thus an orientation can be associated with an intersection vertex as in the following figure:

 | Orientation | Association |
 | :-------- | :-------- |